 If you don't want to charge taxes on some of your customers, e.g. non-profit organizations or wholesalers, it also can be done easily.
 Just mark them as tax exempt on the "Customers" page in your Control Panel.
 Refer to this article for more details: Tax exempt customers in Ecwid.

-- Enable Automatic Taxes in your Ecwid admin, go to Settings → Taxes.
-Once the option is enabled, your store will automatically calculate and charge sales tax on checkout.
+- Enable automatic taxes in your Ecwid admin, in Settings → Taxes.
+Once the option is enabled, your store will automatically calculate and charge sales tax at checkout.

 - Open your TaxJar dashboard